luk3pigg/python-hangman-game/README.md

 A robust, multi-interface implementation of the classic Hangman game.

-Unlike a standard script, this project was built using **professional software engineering principles**, featuring a decoupled architecture, comprehensive test coverage, and a unified launcher that serves the game via Terminal, Desktop GUI, or Web Browser.
+This project was built using **professional software engineering principles**, featuring a decoupled architecture, comprehensive test coverage, and a unified launcher that serves the game via Terminal, Desktop GUI, or Web Browser.

 *(Insert a screenshot or GIF of your game running here!)*